genji970/llm_project_from_data_processing_to_inference/README.md

 not finished

+## Update ##
+2024.12.15 : now can include multiple papers as part of the training dataset

 ## how to run ##
 1) You need to set export OPENAI_API_KEY="your-openai-api-key" in terminal
 2) You need to change base_path , input_folder_path , output_folder_path , parsing_output_folder_path in master.config -- i will change this later